VirtualVidhya/content-website/content/exercises/StyleManipulation.md

 (**NOTE:** While naming your image files and choosing their directory location, please follow the above HTML code.
 If you won't name & put the files according to HTML, it won't be able to find the image files.
-Though if you know what you are doing then you can use whatever assets you like and store wherever you want by changing the HTML as per your needs.)
+Though if you know what you are doing then you can use whatever assets you like and store them wherever you want, by changing the HTML as per your needs.)

 ---